robertcedwards/juice-docs/docs/dev/resources/subgraph/queries.md

 ### Project Metrics

-Get the latest metrics for your project
+Get the latest metrics for your project.

 ```graphql
 query ProjectMetrics($Project: String! = "1-1") {